pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/invoke-fragment.md

 exposes the optional `anchor` configuration property.
 Continuing with the example above, by using `anchor: somedir`, then all files coming from the current accelerator will be exposed as if their `path` had the `somedir/` prefix removed.
-When it comes to gather the result of the invocation though, all resulting files are re-introduced with a prefix prepended to their `path` (this applies to **all** files produced by the fragment, not just the ones originating from the accelerator).
+When it comes to gathering the result of the invocation though, all resulting files are re-introduced with a prefix prepended to their `path` (this applies to **all** files produced by the fragment, not just the ones originating from the accelerator).